 Last Updated: June 24, 2022

 We are committed to responding to patients’ needs and staying informed as COVID evolves in our service areas in the Bexar, Kendall, and Hays Counties.
 Our clinical teams are working around the clock to care for the health of our patients and we aim to protect our community as best as we can.

 If you suspect yourself or someone you know has COVID-19, please isolate yourself and follow these steps provided by the Center for Disease Control and Prevention.

 If you develop emergency warning signs for COVID-19 get medical attention immediately by calling 9-1-1.
 A few of the common emergency warning signs include:

 - Persistent pain or pressure in the chest

-If you have a medical emergency and need to call 911, notify the operator that you have or think you might have, COVID-19, and if possible put on a face mask as medical help arrives.
+If you have a medical emergency and need to call 911, notify the operator that you have or think you might have COVID-19, and if possible put on a face mask when medical help arrives.